xiyuanbao/kgb/content/authors/sbilek/_index.md

 - Alumni
 ---

 Susan Bilek received her PhD in Geophysics under the supervision of Prof. Thorne Lay at University of California, Santa Cruz.
-Prof. Carolina Lithgow-Bertelloni was her postdoc advisor during 2001-2003 at University of Michigan-Ann Arbor.
+Prof. Carolina Lithgow-Bertelloni was her postdoc co-advisor (50%) during 2001-2003 at University of Michigan-Ann Arbor.

 Click to see her [personal page](https://www.nmt.edu/academics/ees/faculty/sbilek.php).